William Gaines: End of EC Comics and conversion of Mad format

 Gaines converted Mad to a magazine in 1955, partly to retain the services of its talented editor Harvey Kurtzman, who had received offers from elsewhere.
 The change enabled Mad to escape the strictures of the Comics Code Authority.
 Kurtzman left Gaines's employ a year later anyway and was replaced by Al Feldstein, who had been Gaines's most prolific editor during the EC Comics run.
-(For details of this event and the subsequent debates about it, see Harvey Kurtzman's editorship of Mad.)
+(For details of this event and the subsequent debates about it, see Kurtzman's editorship of Mad.)
 Feldstein oversaw Mad from 1955 through 1986, as Gaines went on to a long and profitable career as a publisher of satire and enemy of bombast.

 To celebrate a circulation milestone of 1 million magazines, Gaines took his staff to Haiti.
 In Haiti the magazine had a single subscriber.
 Gaines personally delivered his subscription renewal card.

 Despite his largesse, Gaines had a penny-pinching side.
 He would frequently stop meetings to find out who had called a particular long-distance phone number.
 Longtime Mad editor Nick Meglin called Gaines a "living contradiction" in 2011, saying, "He was singularly the cheapest man in the world, and the most generous."
 Meglin described his experience of asking Gaines for a raise of $3 a week; after rejecting the request, the publisher then treated Meglin to an expensive dinner at one of New York's best restaurants.
 Recalled Meglin: "The check came, and I said, 'That's the whole raise!'
 "And Bill said, 'I like good conversation and good food.
 I don't enjoy giving raises.'"
 (According to veteran Golden Age comics artist Sheldon Moldoff, Gaines was not too fond of paying percentages, either.)

 In his memoir Good Days and Mad (1994), Mad writer Dick DeBartolo recalls several anecdotes that characterize Gaines as a generous gourmand who liked practical jokes, and who enjoyed good-natured verbal abuse from his staffers.